opentext-idol/idol-rich-media-tutorials/tutorials/showcase/surveillance/README.md

     ![rename-pretrained-recognizer](./figs/rename-pretrained-recognizer.png)

-> You have imported six classes: bicycle, bus, car, motorcycle, person and truck.
+> NOTE: You have imported six classes: "bicycle", "bus", "car", "motorcycle", "person" and "truck".
 Each one contains metadata fields defining the expected real-world object dimensions.
 These scales turn all detected objects into "standard candles", enabling the camera perspective to be estimated.
 Read about conversion to real-world coordinates [here](https://www.microfocus.com/documentation/idol/IDOL_23_2/MediaServer_23.2_Documentation/Help/Content/Advanced/Perspective.htm).

 ## Process configuration